-All trusted personnel have background checks before access is granted to Sectigo's systems.
+All trusted personnel have background checks before access is granted to Certificate Systems.
 These checks may include, but are not limited to, verification of the individual's identity using a government issued photo ID, credit history, employment history, education, character references, social security number, criminal background, and a Companies House cross-reference to disqualified directors.